GlenPr/Damage-repair-survival-rate-model/README.md

 For modelling multivariate longitudinal binary data with survival, for example health deficits.

 # Purpose
 To analyze transitions and their dependence on age and the frailty index (FI; defined as average of binary values).
-Original purpose was to look for tipping point behaviour.
+Original purpose was to look for changes in robustness and resilience.
+It ultimately found a tipping point.

 # Background
 The FI is defined as the average over all binary values an individual has (at a particular time point).
 Damage is defined by the transition 0->1.
 Repair is defined by the transition 1->0.
 Survival is a first passage event e.g. death.

+Robustness is defined as the ability to resist damage transitions while resistance is the ability to repair.
+Research in the field of geroscience has found evidence that both robustness and resilience decrease with age and increasing frailty index.
+We sought to check this quantitatively using this package.

 # Installation
 Download and open in R. The functions are ready to go (.R).
 The vignette works in R studio (.Rmd).